 A few claims circulate constantly around light-based whitening, and most of them don't hold up under basic chemistry.

-• "The laser burns away stains."
+- "The laser burns away stains."
 Nothing is being burned or physically removed.
-The light accelerates an oxidation reaction in the peroxide gel — a chemical process, not a heat or ablation process.
+The light is intended to accelerate an oxidation reaction in the peroxide gel — a chemical process, not a heat or ablation process.

-• "Stronger light means whiter teeth."
-Beyond a certain intensity threshold, additional light output doesn't meaningfully speed the reaction further.
+- "Stronger light means whiter teeth."
+Beyond a certain intensity threshold, additional light output doesn't meaningfully speed the reaction further, and research suggests the light's contribution is limited regardless of intensity.
 The peroxide concentration and contact time matter more than the light's brightness.

 How to Prepare for an LED Whitening Session